tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 065.md

 - Walking towards grannies house, about 30 feet ahead of us the ground explodes and a large salamander looking thing comes out flanked by a bunch of wolves.
 - Used vital signs on Arken.
 - Walking the rest of the way to Grannies house.
 We encounter a stench of decay.
 A path is carved through the snow leading to a small clearing.
 - Big ole Grannie.
 Sitting inside of the binding circle on a gilded throne is Milando.
+She offers us a deal for Keth, but then uhh, we don't take it so we have to fight her.
 -